 Door Panel Assessments

 Garage doors are typically comprised of multiple panels, and these can often be switched out without replacing the entire door.
 It’s important, however, to get a professional assessment from one or two garage door companies on why damage to a panel has occurred.
-Sometimes what looks like cosmetic damage, is indicative of an underlying structural problem that needs to be addressed.
+Sometimes what looks like cosmetic damage is actually indicative of an underlying structural problem that needs to be addressed.

-Automatic garage doors are raised and lowered by electric openers — and considering that these openers raise a 150- or 250-pound door (on the light end) more than a thousand times a year, it’s no wonder they wear out or malfunction sometimes.
+Automatic garage doors are raised and lowered by electric openers—and considering that these openers raise a 150- or 250-pound door (on the light end) more than a thousand times a year—it’s no wonder they wear out or malfunction sometimes.